-- Synonymy : 2 or more forms with very closely related meanings. - e.g broad wide, hide conceal - Antonyms: 2 forms of with opposite meaning. e.g quick slow . big small - Gradable Antonyms : Antonyms that can be used in comparative constructions.

-e.g bigger than - smaller than the negative of one member of the pair does not necessarily imply the other e.g bigger than - smaller than the negative of one member of the pair does not necessarily imply the other.
+- Synonymy: 2 or more forms with very closely related meanings. - e.g broad wide, hide conceal - Antonyms: 2 forms of with opposite meaning. e.g quick slow. big small - Gradable Antonyms: Antonyms that can be used in comparative constructions. - e.g bigger than smaller than the negative of one member of the pair does not necessarily imply the other e.g bigger than smaller than the negative of one member of the pair does not necessarily imply the other. - e.g. That dog is not old.
+(It does not have to mean "that dog is young")

-- Antonyms : 2 forms of with opposite meaning . e.g quick slow . big small - Gradable Antonyms : Antonyms that can be used in comparative constructions.
+- Antonyms: 2 forms of with opposite meaning. e.g quick slow. big small - Gradable Antonyms: Antonyms that can be used in comparative constructions.